UoB-COMSM0166/2025-group-4/README.md

 ### 5.1.4 Importance of the system and potential for expansion

 The physics and collision systems provide an extremely stable, predictable and scalable foundation for the game as a whole.
 The consistency not only guarantees a direct improvement of the game experience of the current version, but also provides a solid technical basis for the future implementation of more complex mechanisms (e.g. dynamic bodies, time delay, gravity changes, etc.).
-Thanks to this module, we freed the game experience from ‘device dependency’ and based on uniform physical rules that provide players with a fair, stable and entertaining action space.
+Thanks to this module, we freed the game experience from 'device dependency' and based on uniform physical rules that provide players with a fair, stable and entertaining action space.